 8) Once inside the cells, sugars, fatty acids and amino acids enter two energy cycles, called the glycolysis and the Krebs or carboxylic acid cycles.
 In these, they are finally converted to the form the body actually uses for energy, mainly a substance called adenosine triphosphate or ATP.
 This completes the process of sugar utilization.
 As one can see, it involves quite a complex number of steps.
 Now let us see what happens in people who have a sugar addiction.

 There are many possible trouble spots in the body’s fuel system.
 Among the most common are:

 Weak adrenal glands.
-This is perhaps the most common problem today.
+This is a common problem today.
 The adrenal glands produce cortisol and cortisone.
 These are sometimes called the glucocorticoid hormones.
 One of their functions is to regulate the level of glucose in the blood.

 If adrenal gland activity is low, blood sugar levels will tend to be too low on a chronic basis.
 As a result, less sugar than optimal will be available to the body cells and sugar craving is the end result.
 This sounds simple, and in part it is.
 One must have adequate adrenal activity or one will crave sweets.
 This will happen even if one is careful about the diet, lifestyle and everything else in one’s life.

 The adrenal glands can become weakened or even ‘burned out’ for numerous reasons.
 Refer to the article on Adrenal Burnout Syndrome for much more information about your adrenal glands.
 For instance, the adrenal glands require vitamins C, E, and B-complex.
 They also require many minerals such as zinc, manganese and others.
 Deficiencies in these nutrients is all that is needed to have depleted and sluggish adrenal glands.